-Navigate maternity and shared parental leave with confidence with our calculators, guides, and templates designed for UK employees
+Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 You're Not Alone In This

 Becoming a parent is overwhelming enough.
 Between hospital appointments, babyproofing, and antenatal classes, there's already so much to learn and do.
-If you're an employee, navigating maternity leave in the workplace can feel like yet another hurdle.If you feel this way, you're not alone—and we've got you covered.Our parental leave planning tools—specializing in maternity leave and shared parental leave—help you understand your rights, calculate your pay and entitlements, plan your leave timeline, and prepare for important conversations with your employer.
+If you're an employee, navigating maternity leave in the workplace can feel like yet another hurdle.If you feel this way, you're not alone—and we've got you covered.Our parental leave planning tools—specializing in maternity leave and shared parental leave (in development) —help you understand your rights, calculate your pay and entitlements, plan your leave timeline, and prepare for important conversations with your employer.
 Everything you need to approach parental leave with clarity and confidence.

 Tools to Guide Your Journey